📖 Muscle abnormalities worsen after post-exertional malaise in long COVID

 © 2024 NewsMedical.net.

-❦ How to commit hara-kiri – and knock down a scarecrow – in an academic field
+How to commit hara-kiri (and knock down a scarecrow) in the field of academia

-A little over a year after Appelman et al’s Nature paper on mytochondrial dysfunction and PEM, Brigitte Ranque and [CBT/GET] friends decided to publish a rebuttal.
+A little over a year after Appelman et al’s Nature paper on mytochondrial dysfunction and PEM, Brigitte Ranque (with friends) decides to publish a rebuttal – for they are in the business of GET and CBT, and accurate science hurts their bottom line.

 ‘The biology of the “kickbacks” (post exertional malaise, PEM) after activity experienced by people with the post-COVID-19 condition (long COVID) is debated.
 Some specialists believe it is a result of a protective brain response, and others that it is the result of pathophysiology in the muscle itself.
 Appelman and colleagues report on muscle damage following a maximal effort physical exercise test in patients with PEM with the COVID-19 condition, and these results are interpreted as showing that exercise damages the tissues of people with PEM and should therefore be avoided.
 However, we believe the data reported do not support this interpretation, as the patients were substantially deconditioned; the physical activity was extreme and biological changes would be expected in anyone; and there were no control patients with a post-COVID-19 condition without PEM.
 The implications of erroneous interpretation of these data could result in patients fearing that PEM causes physical damage and consequently avoiding approaches to rehabilitation that could help them...’